 Rule of six from a maximum of THREE households.
 Under 12s do count towards household numbers for indoors.

 I want to book for six people and a child or baby, can I still do this?

-For bookings before 21st June, the maximum booking size is six people.
-A child or baby is just a small person so unfortunately; you will not be able to make this booking as the total guests would be seven.
+In Scotland and Wales, the maximum booking size is six people.
+A child or baby is just a small person so, unfortunately; you will not be able to make this booking as the total number of guests would be seven.